bioinfo-biols/CIRI-cookbook/source/CIRI-long_sequencing.md

 ### 2.1 Add Poly(A) Tails To Linear RNAs

-E-PAP treatment is used to add poly(A) tails to the 3' end of linear RNAs, which can increase the RNase R digestion ability to RNAs with secondary structures.
+[*E.coli* Poly(A) Polymerase (NEBNext)](https://international.neb.com/protocols/2014/08/13/poly-a-tailing-of-rna-using-e-coli-poly-a-polymerase-neb-m0276) is used to add poly(A) tails to the 3' end of linear RNAs, which can increase the RNase R digestion ability to RNAs with secondary structures.

 - Add the following components in the order specified: